shoelace-style/rollup-example/README.md

 # Shoelace Rollup Example

-A base setup that demonstrates how to import Shoelace components with Rollup.
+A minimal setup that demonstrates how to import Shoelace components with Rollup.

-THIS REPO IS A WORK IN PROGRESS!

 For development: